HelpfulDuck/GifFrameExtractor/README.md

 }
 ```

-You can also get separately an array of images and an array of durations:
+You can also get a separate array of images and durations:

 ```php
 $frameImages = $gfe->getFrameImages();
 $frameDurations = $gfe->getFrameDurations();
 ```

-And obtain usefull informations:
+You can also obtain the following information:

 ```php
 $totalDuration = $gfe->getTotalDuration(); // Total duration of the animated GIF